dustinpfister/blog_posts/_posts/lodash_has.md

 layout: post
 categories: lodash
 id: 448
-updated: 2020-06-21 11:02:18
+updated: 2020-11-24 08:56:52
-version: 1.5
+version: 1.6
 ---

 This will be a quick post on the [lodash has](https://lodash.com/docs/4.17.11#has) method, a simple object method that can be used to check if an object has a certain path in it or not.
-That is you pass a string that contains property names separated with dots to a certain value that is in the object or it is not.
+That is you pass a string that contains property names separated with dots to a certain value that is in the object.
 In the event that it is there then the lodash has returns true otherwise it will return false.
+So it is just a way to go about testing for a property of an object by way of a string value rather than an actual javaScript property syntax.

 This is one of many methods in lodash that accept a string form of a object path to a value.
 Another such method of note in lodash would be the [\_.get](/2018/09/24/lodash_get/), and [\_.set](/2018/12/04/lodash_set/) methods.
 This is not one of the most compelling methods in lodash, in fact when it comes down to it there are only really a handful that I find myself still  using in projects.
+Still when it comes to gaining a comprehensive understanding of everything available within lodash it makes sense to not just write about the popular, or often used methods.
+Also maybe there are some situations in which it is nice to test for a object property by way of a string.

 <!-- more -->